Likhitha230703/Data-Structures-and-Algorithms/README.md

 # Data-Structures-and-Algorithms
 <br>
-This repository focuses on solving problems related to data structures and algorithms.
+This repository contains code solutions for various data structure and algorithm problems.